Kisky3/TOEIC/index.md

 7.bulletin: a printed or broadcast statement on a matter of public interest; a regular publication issued by an organization.

 8.intercom: a system for two-way communication, as between two rooms.

+9.shorthand: a system of rapid handwriting; employing symbols to represent words, phrases, and letters; stenography.